KitsuneYokai/keyboard_invoker/README.md

 Find the line that reads `WaylandEnable=false`, uncomment it if necessary, save the changes, and then reboot your system for the settings to take effect.

-I will probably invoke a platform message to automate this process in the future.

 ## Setting Up on MacOS

 On MacOS, the setup is simpler, as you won't need to install any additional software.
 However, you will need to grant permission for monitoring your keyboard input when prompted while trying to invoke a macro.